Our Sustainability Journey

 Since beginning our Sustainability plan in 2016, we have developed many valuable practices at Eastwood.
 We have established many whole school sustainability initiatives and involve our students and wider community in our programs.

 Student leaders are elected at the beginning of each year to help lead the school to be more sustainable.
-Our school employs a teacher dedicated to teaching the Kitchen Garden program and also embedding sustainability across the whole school.
+Our school is dedicated to teaching the Kitchen Garden program and also embedding sustainability across the whole school.

-Our classes from years three to six have regular Kitchen and Garden sessions, following the Stephanie Alexander model and also incorporating environment education.
-Our younger students are given opportunities to take part in events such as School Tree Day, Clean Up Australia Day and National Recycling Week as well as a weekly lunchtime gardening group.
+Our classes from years four to six have regular Kitchen and Garden sessions, following the Stephanie Alexander model and also incorporating environment education.
+Our younger students are given opportunities to take part in events such as School Tree Day, Clean Up Australia Day and National Recycling Week as well as a weekly lunchtime Garden Greenies Club.

 The Kitchen Garden program requires several volunteers and we encourage families to be involved on a regular basis.
 For the past two years, Eastwood has run a joint program with a local secondary school.
 This Community Service program allows the students to work together to make pizzas and work in the garden.
 Our families are also given the opportunity to help care for the school chickens and gardens during the school holidays.